igolovic/poc-newsy/README.md

 **Architecture**
 Chosen pattern is "Clean Architecture" ("Onion Architecture") due to its preference for abstraction instead of concretion which makes it easy to change e.g. UIs or storage technologies.
 Also, a decoupling and Separation of Concerns is achieved by using it.
+Database consists of three tables Article, User (which are authors of articles), bridging table ArticleUser.

 Another project contains UI for listing articles and adding new articles and also uses this web API.